serpro69/kotlin-faker/docs/src/orchid/resources/wiki/extras.md

 #### Predefined collection element types

-It may be desirable to define how elements in a collection parameter are generated, for this `collectionElementTypeGenerator` function can be used:
+It may be desirable to define how elements of a `Collection` (currently supports `List`s and `Set`s) constructor parameter type are generated, for this `collectionElementTypeGenerator` function can be used:

 {% tabs %}